kyto64/vue-ganttlet/docs/GGanttChart.md

 # API: GGanttChart
-The main component of Vue Ganttastic.
+The main component of Vue Ganttlet.
 Represents an entire chart and is meant to have at least one `g-gantt-row` child component.
 ## Props
 | Prop        | Type    | Default | Description                  |
 |-------------|---------|---------|------------------------------|